hoangdmnguyen-source/replayable/README.md

 so the ad sits on a black screen forever — and passes every file check, because the file is perfectly valid.
 The stand-in answers that wait immediately.
 It is the single most valuable thing the converter does, and it is invisible unless you know to look for it.

 ---

-## What it hands back to you

-Some things a tool should not decide.
-These are reported, never silently changed:

-- Over 5 MB once compressed
-- Text-entry fields, which Google treats as collecting personal data
-- Copy that reads as misleading, urgent, or as an imitation of a system message
-- An SDK that cannot be stood in for
-- Artwork carrying words the automatic checks cannot read

----